-At the core, uses SUMPRODUCT to multiply then sum products of two arrays: array1 and array2.
-Array1 is set up to act as a "filter" to allow only values that meet criteria.
+At the core, this formula uses SUMPRODUCT to multiply then sum products of two arrays: array1 and array2.
+The first array, array1 is set up to act as a "filter" to allow only values that meet criteria.

 Array1 uses a range that begins on the first column that contains values that must pass criteria.
 These "criteria values" sit in a column to the left of, and immediately adjacent to, the "data values".